W-Floyd/Angl-Resource-Pack/CONTRIBUTING.md

 ***

 Note that if you have unsatisfied dependancies, the script currently does not know that, nor give any useful output to you, so keep an eye out for that.
 Overall, errors are unforgiving - things must be **perfect** to function correctly.

+Also, to elaborate on the COMMON field, it is subjective.
+For example, 'Andesite' could just as easily have been 'Stone (Andesite)'.
+Up to you, just keep it consistant.